China Initiative: Allegations of racial bias

-Merrick Brian Garland, the new United States attorney general under the Biden administration since March 2021, pledged to review the program.
+Merrick Garland, the new United States attorney general under the Biden administration since March 2021, pledged to review the program.
 In October, Garland said that there was no place for discrimination, but confirmed that new investigations were being opened on a daily basis.
 Government spokesman Wyn Hornbuckle wrote in an email that cases were based on conduct and not ethnicity.
 The FBI claims that there is nothing racially motivated about its China Initiative investigations.
+In February 2022, more than 150 University of Pennsylvania faculty members addressed an open letter to Attorney General Garland, "urging the U.S. Department of Justice to overturn the 'China Initiative' which they allege disproportionately targets researchers of Chinese descent."

 Legal commentary

 The prosecutor in the first announced China Initiative case, John Hemann, said the program had "gone off the rails" and "morphed into something that's completely away from what the point of what this exercise was in the first place."
 Hemann characterized the problem the China Initiative addressed as political and economic in nature, not one which could be resolved with criminal prosecutions.
 He later defended a medical researcher, Chen Song, who was charged with visa fraud.
 Chen was accused of misrepresenting whether she still served the People's Liberation Army.
 Her case was dropped in July 2021.

 Peter Toren, another former federal prosecutor, suggested that charging scientists with failing to report contracts or income from other sources, when they may be unaware of their obligations, might not be the best approach.
 He urged scientists to learn the dangers of theft but also said that they should understand and advocate for their rights.
 He recommended seeking professional help before getting caught up in an investigation and to not automatically assume an FBI agent is acting in their best interests.

 Andrew Lelling, a former US attorney in Boston, questioned whether the China Initiative was proportional to the amount of espionage actually occurring.
 He said that an appropriate response to China would not be "just prosecuting people," and that "nuanced foreign policy" would not utilize only the Justice Department.
 Lelling called for the elimination of certain parts of the program.